kefkajr/MagicPals/README.md

 Currently, Awareness objects are only updated when a unit moves.
 Next, we should find away to make unit perception constant.
 It will be hard to tell the best way to do this, but it may be that any time a unit moves, every single unit should run a percpetion check.
 We can worry about efficiency later.

 After that,
 - Introduce a noise radius property to Ability.
-One the action state, check for units in that radius and alert them.
+On the action state, check for units in that radius and alert them.
 - Introduce an enemy AI and see how it works with the latest changes (walls, ranges, traps, picking up items).
   - Try to limit AI targets only to those whose Stealths they are aware of.